 Providing goods, services or facilities to people with disabilities

 Provincial Sign Systems is committed to meeting its current and ongoing obligations under the Ontario Human Rights Code respecting non-discrimination.

 Provincial Sign Systems understands that obligations under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and its accessibility standards do not substitute or limit its obligations under the Ontario Human Rights Code or obligations to people with disabilities under any other law.

 Provincial Sign Systems is committed to complying with both the Ontario Human Rights Code and AODA requirements.

 Our policies are consistent with the principles of independence, dignity, integration and equality of opportunity for people with disabilities.

 Provincial Sign Systems is committed to accommodating persons with disabilities in a timely manner.
 This includes, but is not limited to, alternate formats of our information and communications and individualized emergency plans.

 Employees requesting accommodations must contact their manager/lead hand or Kevin Van Sickle, President and provide notification of the need for an accommodation.
-Accommodations will be determined, coordinated and implemented in a timely matter with no additional cost to the individual.
+Accommodations will be determined, coordinated and implemented in a timely matter with no cost to the individual.